-East Central University strives to make the University's website accessible to all of its students, staff, and visitors.
+ECU strives to make the University's website accessible to all of its students, employees, and visitors.
 The website is in compliance with Sections 504 and 508 of the Rehabilitation Act, the Americans with Disabilities Act, and University non-discrimination policies.
-In compliance with these laws, the Office of Testing and Accessibility has adopted a captioning policy to guide faculty, staff, and students on when captioning is appropriate and how to request it.
+In compliance with these laws, the Office of Testing and Accessibility has adopted a captioning policy to guide employees and students on when captioning is appropriate and how to request it.